granule-project/granule-project.github.io/granule.md

 ```

-The type paraemter `n` is of type `Nat=` which is the type of natural numbers which are discretely ordered.
+The type paraemter `n` is of type `Nat` which is the type of natural numbers and `(a -> b) [n]` is the type
-This means that the type `(a -> b) |n|` is the type of a function that must be used exactly `n` times.
+of a function that must be used exactly `n` times.
 Thus, this type says that we must use the parameter function exactly the number of times as the length
 of the incoming vector.
 This significantly cuts down the number of possible implementation of `map`
-to only the one above, or with permutations of constant-sized sublists whilst applying the map.
+to only the one above, modulo permutation of the elements.
+In other words: _we get more theorems for free._

 **Example 2:** Security Levels